aminahol/Africa-s-Healthcare-Crises/README.md

 6. Creating and Linking Tables
 Created a date table and linked it to the datasets for time-based analysis.
 Established a star schema relationship, linking the country table to the datasets, treating them as fact tables for structured querying.
-Data Model
-Below is the star schema used for this analysis:

-Analysis
-Annual Mortality Trend (1990–2019)
-This visual presents the annual mortality trend from 1990 to 2019.
-A sharp increase in deaths was observed in 1994, followed by a steady rise between 2000 and 2005, peaking at 9.3 million deaths.

-Population vs. Mortality Correlation
-The image below shows the top 5 most populous African countries, with Nigeria accounting for 35% of the total population.
-The scatter plot also examines the correlation between population size and mortality rates, revealing a general positive correlation.

-However, some countries exhibit non-linear patterns, suggesting other influencing factors beyond population size.
-To further investigate, I used Python (Plotly) to create a custom visualization highlighting countries with negative correlations.